Mülheim: Geology

+History

+Mülheim was chartered in 1808.
+Between 1878 and 1929, Mülheim absorbed its neighboring towns, including Broich and Heissen.
+Later, during World War II, forced laborers of the 3rd SS construction brigade were dispatched in the town by the Nazis in 1943.

 Transport

 The U18 metro line connects the city with Essen.

+The nearest airport is Düsseldorf Airport, located 30 km south west of Mülheim.

 Politics

 Mayor

-The current Mayor of Mülheim is Marc Buchholz of the Christian Democratic Union (CDU) since 2020.
+The current mayor of Mülheim is Marc Buchholz of the Christian Democratic Union (CDU) since 2020.
 The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows: